evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 ## Drivetrain

-Nio ET7 has an all-wheel drive system supported by two motors.
+Nio ET5 has an all-wheel drive system supported by two motors.
 One on each axle.

-The  suspension has steel springs with a fixed height but an optional damping adjustment.
-The ground clearance with this suspension is 150 mm.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+Minimum ground clearance is 88 mm and max 168 mm.

 ### Steering

-Dynamic steering is standard on Nio ET7.
+Dynamic steering is standard on Nio ET5.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes